 Riverside County Department of Animal Services (RCDAS) is acting diligently to protect human and animal health during the COVID-19 crisis.
 Thank you in advance for your patience as we all work together through these challenging times.
 Please see below for the most recent updates to RCDAS services.

 Can be paid online, however, please call (951) 358-7387 and speak to a representative to clear a citation.

-If you are looking for a lost pet, please browse the lost and found pets section of the website before coming into the shelter.
-Come prepared with the animal ID number of any pets you think might be yours.
+If you are looking for a lost pet, please browse the lost and found pets section of the website.
+Be prepared with the animal ID number of any pets you think might be yours.

 Please see our animals available for adoption online.
-Come prepared with animal ID numbers for the pets you are interested in adopting.
+Be prepared with animal ID numbers for the pets you are interested in adopting.